myfamilyorg/libfam/docs/index.md

 # Building Libfam

 Instructions assume ubuntu minimal, but similar commands are possible with other distros.
-Basically you need to have a c compiler (clang suggested, but gcc supported), assembler for x64 and 'sh'.
+Basically you need to have a c compiler (clang suggested, but gcc supported) and 'sh'.
+Supported platforms: x86_64 and aarch64 Linux.

 ```
 sudo apt update
 sudo apt install clang git